Cianjur railway station

 Cianjur Station (CJ) (ᮞ᮪ᮒᮞᮤᮇᮔ᮪ ᮎᮤᮃᮔ᮪ᮏᮥᮁ) is a class II railway station located in Sayang, Cianjur, Cianjur Regency, West Java, Indonesia.
 The station, which is located at an altitude of 439 m, is included in the Operation Area II Bandung.
 This station is the station with the highest passenger density on the Cianjur–Padalarang route.

-History

 Building and layout

 Cianjur Station initially had six railway tracks, including a track to the warehouse opposite the station.
 Since most of the Jakarta–Bandung cross trains operate via the Cikampek–Padalarang railway, the number of tracks at this station is reduced to three due to lack of traffic.
 The station built by Staatsspoorwegen has now been designated as a cultural heritage by the Central Unit for Conservation and Architectural Design of Kereta Api Indonesia.

-Train services
+The Cianjur– Padalarang railroad is a semi-active line because only lorries, dressers and inspection trains can pass through this line.
+The stations on this line were also briefly reactivated to welcome the Kian Santang train which was planned to operate in March 2014, but the planned regular trips were canceled in 2015 due to technical problems with the infrastructure which was considered unfit for operation.

+The Directorate General of Railways of the Ministry of Transportation then decided to repair the Cianjur–Padalarang railroad line, the repairs included replacing the sleepers which were originally iron with concrete and replacing the rail rods which were originally 33/42 kg/m (R33/R42) to 54 kg/meter (R54) so that can be traversed by large and heavy locomotives.
+For the first stage, the route to be repaired is the Cianjur–Ciranjang section.
+The trial route was carried out on 22–24 July 2019.

+This station also has a uniqueness in the form of playing 3 regional songs, namely "Manuk Dadali", "Karatagan Pahlawan" and "Ayun Ayun Ambing" every train arrival/departure.